 Wetsuit Buyer's Guide

-Everyone enjoys riding on a hot summer day but that isn't always the case.
+Everyone enjoys riding on a hot summer day but, alas, the season only lasts so long.
 Whether you are starting your season early or looking to extend it even once summer is long gone, getting the correct gear is vital to making cold water riding an enjoyable experience.
 In fact, some of the best days riding at the lake are during the spring and fall.
 Most of the time the sun is shining, no other boats are out and the water is glass.
 Time to get suited up and ready to rip!

 This WakeMAKERS Buyer's Guide will help get you all dialed in with the right gear for enjoyable cold water riding.

 The first step to getting the correct cold water gear is to identify the temperature of the water where you are riding.

 Use the cold water chart provided above to find out your recommended cold water setup based on water temp.

 Water temp isn't the only factor to consider though.
 Other variables such as outside temperature, wind, preferred comfort level, and desired range of motion are important to consider.
 Some people prefer to feel super warm like they are in a boat while others just need enough warmth to not be shivering in the water.
 At the end of the day it is all about your personal desired level of warmth and comfort.
 After all, if you are cold, you won't be having fun.

 There is no perfect equation to find the right gear.
 For example, you might go out and ride in 60 degree water and decide to wear a full wetsuit whereas your buddy opts to wear a drysuit instead.
 Nothing wrong with either choice.

 Now that we've gone through what gear you'll need, we'll now go into more details about each of those products.

 Wetsuits | The Go-To Option for Cold Water Riding